Ph.D., Literature, Duke University, April 2017

 First American Premiere of Jason Barker’s film Marx_Reloaded, Duke University, January 19, 2012, event organizer.

-Review Committee Member, Smithsonian National Museum of African American History Interns and Fellows Program, 2018.
+Review Committee Member, Smithsonian National Museum of African American History Interns and Fellows Program, 2018-present.

 Review Committee Member, Dean’s Award for Excellence in Mentoring, 2019.

 Member, Duke University Healthy Campus Initiative Environment and Culture Working Group, Duke University, 2017-present.

 Editorial Board, Electric.Press, 2016-Present.